NATIONAL ASSOCIATION OF STATE FIRE MARSHALS

-Not all products in a home can be designed to withstand a serious level of threat from lightning strikes to homes; however, thin-walled flexible gas piping (also referred to as CSST), which carries a flammable fuel within homes, should take the lightning threat into account.
+Not all products in a home should be designed to withstand threats from electrical arcing damage; however, thin-walled flexible gas piping (also referred to as CSST), which carries a flammable fuel throughout homes, should take electrical arcing and puncture threats into account.

-The links below provide many resources which will provide interested code and fire officials with information they may need to improve the building codes in their jurisdictions:
+The links below provide resources for interested code and fire officials with information they may consider when participating in product codes and standards improvement processes:

 Contact NASFM for more information or assistance on improving the CSST building code in your area.